 ★ Bone Dance by Emma Bull

 This was the first book I ever found with a protagonist who I could really relate to on a gender level.
-It was a little bit overwhelming, in a good way, to finally see that part of myself reflected in a story, and I raced through the book in two days.
+It sort of swept me off my feet to finally see that part of myself reflected in a story, and I raced through the book in two days.
 There turn out to be speculative reasons for the protagonist to be non-binary, and it isn't perfect—what book is?—but it will always have a special place in my heart.

 Honorable Mentions